JetBrains/Qodana/topics/native-mode.md

 Build the project before inspecting it using %instance%.
 You can do it by using the [`bootstrap`](before-running-qodana.md) key of the
 [`qodana.yaml`](qodana-yaml.md) file.
 The project building and artifact packaging stages should occur before %instance% or simultaneously with it.
-Because running %instance% may affect the project state and its files, we recommend that you avoid reusing the same directory in your build pipelines any further.
+Because running %instance% may affect the project state and its files, it is advised to avoid reusing the same directory in your build pipelines any further.

 You can also provide %instance% with a pre-built project, or specify the build steps in your CI/CD pipeline.
 In this case, in your repository create the empty `qodana.yaml` file to eliminate warnings related to project building.